Essential tips for improving Arabic fluency

-Online dictionaries are great – but there i a price: your memory is not really trained.
-Here is how the use of dictionaries can boost your Arabic.
+Online dictionaries are great – but they come at a price: they do not really train your memory.
+Here is how using dictionaries can improve your Arabic.

 Why we all get stuck at some point